Stephen Amell Teases ‘Arrow’ & ‘Smallville’ Crossover Possibility

 What is Smallville?

-For anyone who many not be familiar with the title Smallville, it is an interpretation of the Superman story which aired from 2001 to 2011.
+For anyone who may not be familiar with the title Smallville, it is an interpretation of the Superman story which aired from 2001 to 2011.
 As IMDb reminds us, the series starred Tom Welling, Michael Rosenbaum, and Allison Mack.

-In Amell’s photo, he could be seen meeting with actors Tom Welling, who played Clark Kent/Superman, and Michael Rosenbaum, who played Lex Luther.
+In Amell’s photo, he could be seen meeting with actors Tom Welling, who played Clark Kent/Superman, and Michael Rosenbaum, who played Lex Luthor.
 Stephen teased his social media followers – and DC fans everywhere – when he penned a very cryptic caption along with the photo.

 “Pretty excited about this one…” The Arrow star teased.
-Unsurprisingly, Amell’s social media following was quick to sound off with theories surrounding if a Smallville and Arrow crossover would be in the future.
+Unsurprisingly, Amell’s social media following was quick to sound off with theories surrounding whether a Smallville and Arrow crossover would be done in the future.
 Or, perhaps, Welling and Rosenbaum would be making an appearance in future episodes of Arrow.

 Many of Amell’s followers left comments joking about how surreal it was to see Clark Kent and Lex Luther collaborating.
 Others started singing the “Save Me” theme song of Smallville.